Skip to content

 Final verdict: Jan vs Trello

 Both Jan and Trello are strong tools in the productivity space, but they serve different needs.
 Jan stands out for complete privacy, making it ideal for privacy-conscious users wanting a simple local ai chat app.
-Trello differentiates with simplest project management tool, which benefits users focused on small teams wanting simple.
+Trello is best at simplest project management tool — particularly for teams focused on small teams wanting simple.

 The best approach is to try Jan's free tier and Trello's free tier to see which fits your specific workflow.